• Skip to primary navigation

 There are a lot of different types of bread you can use for French toast casseroles.

-For this Baked Stuffed French Toast, I use brioche bread.
 Brioche bread is the type of bread I typically use for sweet french toast casseroles because the flavor and texture of it compliments the dish.

-Challah also works great for stuffed French toast casseroles, but it’s sometimes harder to get a good loaf.
-You can’t go wrong with either brioche or challah.
+Challah also works great for stuffed French toast casseroles.
+But it's sometimes harder to get a good loaf.
+You can't go wrong with either brioche or challah.

 But if I am making a savory french toast casserole, I like to use sourdough bread.
 See the sourdough in this Ham and Cheese Breakfast Casserole.